Linear-nonlinear duality for circuit design on quantum computing platforms: The q-PDC concept

-where the $c_{l}(g)$ transition amplitudes are given by $c_{l}(g)=\tanh{\left(\cosh^{-1}{\sqrt{g}}\right)}^{l}/{\sqrt{g}}$, and their profile is shown in Fig.~\ref{fig:pair_photonic_decay}.
-As can be seen in such a figure, for a fixed gain $g$, the probability of pair production of multi-photon entangled states decreases rapidly with the number of photons.
-Motivated by this observation, we define the parametric amplifier up to $q$ gate $U_{PDC,q}^{g}$ as the unitary which is able to reproduce the vacuum probability amplitudes of a lossless parametric amplifier of gain $g$ up to $q$ entangled multi-photon states, that is
+where the transition amplitudes are given by $c_{l}(g)=\tanh{\left(\cosh^{-1}{\sqrt{g}}\right)}^{l}/{\sqrt{g}}$, and their profile is shown in Fig.~\ref{fig:pair_photonic_decay}.
+For fixed gain $g$, the probability of creating multi-photon entangled pairs decreases rapidly with the number of photons.
+Motivated by this decay, we introduce the \emph{parametric amplifier up to order $q$} gate, $U_{\text{PDC},q}^{g}$, as the unitary that reproduces the vacuum transition amplitudes of a lossless parametric amplifier of gain $g$ up to $q$ entangled photon pairs: